Xerophthalmia is a progressive ocular disease caused by vitamin A deficiency.

 - Diseases such as celiac disease that limit the absorption of nutrients

-- Liver disease, such as cirrhosis
+- Liver diseases, such as cirrhosis

 - Chronic diarrhea